 DJI Phantom 4 Pro & Inspire 2 London Launch Event

 Today we were invited by DJI to Capital Karts a little way out east of london in Barking, Essex for the UK reveal of the Phantom 4 Pro and Inspire 2.
 It was the first time we could get our hands on the new drones to witness the new technology and also see them flying.
-Read on to learn our opinions and view photos of both the Phantom 4 and Inspire 2 in flight.
+Read on to learn our opinions, watch a short video and view photos of both the Phantom 4 and Inspire 2 in flight.

 DJI chose the karting track to show off the object avoidance and tracking modes of the craft (and potentially to avoid the winter weather) and we were entertained by track staff lapping in karts whilst the drones followed and filmed.